Room: Feldkirchenstraße 21, room FG1/01.09

 Office hours: by arrangement

-In his free time, Daniel enjoys building models for fun (from LEGO bricks) and political discussions with friends, where he fancies argumentative rigor.
+In his free time, Daniel enjoys building (allegedly) non-scientific models out of LEGO and extensive political discussions with friends, where he fancies argumentative rigor.

 Raising children to be (in-)tolerant.
 Influence of church, education and society on adolescents’ stance towards queer people in Germany

 Analytical approximation of the results of T. C. Schelling’s Checkerboard Model.

 In: Rerum Causae, vol. 7 (1 2015), pp. 16–28.
 (2015)